cindylinsf/coding3/README.md

 > "Back in Melanie's house, Mitch is quick about this, nodding wildly trying to take equipment and caging violins into his collection bags and some other place."

 It is as if the AI is dreaming and we are capturing fragments of its mind and products in the generative text.
 It is almost Freudian, that we as creators, pick up the fragments and bits that make sense to develop further.
 Just like Zylinska writes, in this co-creation process, we are "intentionally serving as both a dream catcher and analyst in the creation process."
-[5]

-### Overall
+[12]

+### The invisible labor in machine learning
-After this project, I realized that I underestimated the intensity of the workload required to create work with machine learning models.
-One of the key successes in Zylinska's work stems from prompt engineering.
+The invisible labor in machine learning is often underappreciated, yet it is critical for achieving high-quality results, like Zylinska's film.
+Through this project, I gained a deeper understanding of the extensive workload involved in producing complete work with machine learning models.
+This aligns with the experiences of other artists and researchers in the field.
+One of the key successes in Zylinska's work stems from aggressively curating words and images.
+During this process, she generated thousands of images and used less than 100 to produce the film.
+Similarly, as Anna Ridler points out through her work _Myriad (Tulips)_:

+> The process of making datasets is almost like craft - repetitive, time-consuming, often unauthored, but necessary in order to produce something beautiful.
+And there is a skill to it (something that is recognised by copyright law).
+If the dataset is too big, if there are too many images, the results will be too good, and the quirks and oddities that make it an interesting medium to explore will disappear; if it is too small it will not have enough information and become flummoxed, either producing nothing or one or two variations from the training set again and again.
+Therefore each photograph is carefully selected, as part of an iterative process, to produce the type of result that I desired.
+[13]

+Just like working with machine learning models, the process of creating artistic work also requires fine-tuning, patience, curation, and invisible labor to create the results we desire as creators.
+Whether it is a co-creation process with AI or even a passive generative process, decisions still need to be made by the artist every step of the way.

+The unseen efforts in dataset preparation, parameter tuning, and iterative refining are analogous to the painstaking tasks in traditional artistic practices.
+These efforts, while often hidden behind the final product, are fundamental to the success and quality of the work produced.
+Recognizing and valuing this invisible labor is essential, not only for appreciating the artistry involved but also for understanding the true complexity and dedication required in the field of machine learning and AI-driven art.
+As we continue to explore and innovate with AI, it is crucial to recognize the unseen efforts that drive these advancements forward.

 ## Bibliography